PotatoPTT/Auto-Twitch-Watcher/README.md

 ```
 [Go to code](https://github.com/D3vl0per/Valorant-watcher/blob/12dce8065423861971b7088563ad936b2dcc2559/app.js#L27)

-## Donation - this is the orinal creator donation
+## Donation - this is the original creator donation
 Please donate to keep alive this project!

 Especially the drop farmers who gather tons of money with this software!🤓